 If you find that you’ve cleared out all the bits and pieces from your own closet/house, you can start to actively select pieces from op-shops, vintage stores and flea markets to flip for some extra cash.
-Or you could start selling for people you know?
-Charge a commission or a flat rate for selling and work out whether you could also include a charge for photos/copy for each item too.
-Nicheing down to a specific category helps here, too.
+Or you could start selling for people you know.
+Charge a commission or a flat rate per piece for selling and include fees for your time to take photos, write copy, postage and handling.

 2. Upcycling furniture.

 There are SO many beautiful pieces of furniture going for free or cheap that are just BEGGING to be made over or ‘upcycled’.
 This is one of the best ways to flex your crafty or creative side and make extra money at the same time!

 You don’t have to be a pro, in fact you only need minimal equipment to start – like sandpaper, brushes, correct paint and finishes.
 But you can go to town with handles, hardware, embellishments and applique.
 I love the group Upcycleit on facebook for ALL the inspo when it comes to turning someone else’s trash into your own treasure.